wugawrld/oddsly/readme.md

 + Utilize the ESPN API to get up-to-date information on a variety of league information to inform bets.

 ## How to run it
-To run the Sports Betting Tracker v1.0 you can launch it through the Main class via IntelliJ (or another Java compiler application), launch it through the command line of your device directly or through a .jar file.
+To run the Oddsly you can launch it through the Main class via IntelliJ (or another Java compiler application), launch it through the command line of your device directly or through a .jar file.